slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 should not suppose my reader to be insensible.
 Dreams can have, and in fact *do* have, at least on counted occasions in a man's life, a paramount effect on his psyche.
-In my case, I have found suggestive dreams to be concomitant with a development of personality, or at a minimum to serve such development by coinciding with it.
+In my case, I have found suggestive dreams to be concomitant with a development of personality, or at least to serve such development by coinciding with it.
 With respect to dream interpretation, the appropriate stance, so I believe, is a pragmatist one.
 The matter, to my eyes, can be summed as follows: Dreams either have or don't have an interpretable meaning.
 If we